Several dead as Cyclone Batsirai slams into Madagascar | DW | 06.02.2022

 Those who chose to remain in their homes used sandbags and yellow jerrycans to buttress their roofs.

-Several hours after Batsirai made landfall, forecasters said the cyclone had weakened, with wind speeds almost having.
+Several hours after Batsirai made landfall, forecasters said the cyclone had weakened, with wind speeds almost halving.

 But they warned that floods were still expected due to heavy rain.